-Looking for some fresh ideas for your email program?
+Looking for some fresh ideas for your email marketing program?
 You might be in the beginning stages of coming up with a new email nurture or want to learn more about how your subscribers interact with a different email design.
 After all, when they have a great experience with your emails, it has a positive ripple effect on your overall brand.
-So, where can you find email inspiration and examples for new strategy, copy, design, and development ideas?
+So, where can you find email design inspiration and examples for new strategy, copy, design, and development ideas?

 Let us be your inspiration guide!
 I—along with the rest of the email team—dug into our bookmarks and found some treasures that have helped us along the way.
 And I hope they help you, too.

 When looking for some email inspiration, you can easily turn into a magpie—be attracted to bright, shiny things!
-Here are some questions I keep in mind when I’m looking for inspiration for Litmus’ email program.
+Here are some questions I keep in mind when I’m looking for inspiration for Litmus’ email program:

-Does this work for your brand?
+Will this design work for your brand?